 Heath Robinson Vertical Garden Racks: Part 2

-The nutrient return from all the system, all the guttering is connected together and the red tank is a sump res with a pump fitted with a float, when the level in the res triggers the float the pump comes on and empties this res into a 45 gallon drum, I did this to allow the vertical to sit as low as possible to the ground.
+The nutrients return from all the system, all the guttering is connected, and the, red tank is a sump res with a pump fitted with a float; when the level in the res triggers the float, the pump comes on and empties this res into a 45-gallon drum, I did this to allow the vertical to sit as low as possible to the ground.

 2 AKxOmisty I hand watered to test the pot angle:

 I have a separate 210 L barrel which has a 7000L per hour pump in it; a